Mattlister/designandconquer/README.md

    I went to Virgin (other holiday booking companies are available) to book it.
 I found going to see them was such a constructive experience.
 They located the hotel, the best place to visit, the sites to see and helped make the entire experience easier before I'd even gone on the trip.
 The idea behind Design and Conquer is the user visits the site, chooses their adventure and contacts the organiser of the site.
-The organiser then puts together the package which would include travelling, accomodation and insurances.
+The organiser then helps to "design" the package which would include travelling, accomodation and insurances.
 That way, the user would only then need to worry about packing their clothes and personal neccesities.
+The idea behind the site is the user can see something, like something and choose something.
+The organiser then puts together options wit the user to "design" a personal experience.
-This design I am also using to create other websites for 2 other companies.
+4. This design I am also using to create other websites for 2 other companies.
-4. As I will be using the website on my portfolio, easy to find contact information will also be displayed on the site fot the user to find.
+5. As I will be using the website on my portfolio, easy to find contact information will also be displayed on the site for a user to find.

 Project Design